peterhinch/micropython-async/v3/docs/THREADING.md

 It is not an introduction into ISR coding.
-For this see [the official docs](http://docs.micropython.org/en/latest/reference/isr_rules.html) and [this doc](https://github.com/peterhinch/micropython-async/blob/master/v3/docs/INTERRUPTS.md) which provides specific guidance on interfacing `uasyncio` with ISR's.
+For this see [the official docs](http://docs.micropython.org/en/latest/reference/isr_rules.html) and [this doc](https://github.com/peterhinch/micropython-async/blob/master/v3/docs/INTERRUPTS.md) which provides specific guidance on interfacing `asyncio` with ISR's.

 Because of [this issue](https://github.com/micropython/micropython/issues/7965) the `ThreadSafeFlag` class does not work under the Unix build.
 The classes